etiennedi/vscode-test-view/README.md

-# vscode-test-view
+# Test View (vscode-test-view)
-Helpers to quickly switch between a code file and its test file.
+Quickly switch between a source file and its (unit) test file.
+Currently assumes both files are within the same directory.

 ## How to use
 Press `cmd + shift + .` to switch between a code file and a test file